Feature Articles

 scales representing justice

-An independent human rights board of inquiry in the matter of Nicole Brown vs. Bluenotes will begin on Wednesday, January 21.
+An independent human rights board of inquiry in the matter of Airen Antle vs. Halifax Regional Municipality and Halifax Transit will begin on Monday, April 27.